Multiparty Quantum Mutual Information: An alternative definition

-In this section, we propose an operational definition of multiparty quantum mutual information, henceforth operational quantum mutual information (OQMI).
-For an \(n\)-party quantum state $\rho_{A_1A_2\cdots A_n}$, our definition takes into account the shared information among \(m\)-parties, $2 \leq m \leq n$, and not only the common information among all parties.
-This is absolutely reasonable as information can be distributed or stored among \(m\)-parties.
-This can be understood readily using Venn diagram.
+{\it Quantum Mutual Information}.-- We propose an alternative definition of multiparty quantum mutual information, via the Venn diagram approach, for an \(n\)-party quantum state $\rho_{A_1A_2\cdots A_n}$.
+As information can be distributed or stored among \(m\)-parties, $2 \leq m \leq n$, our definition takes into account the shared information among \(m\)-parties, and not only the common information among all parties.
+This can be understood readily using a Venn diagram.\\